LRSC Assessment

 Assessment Committee

-The Assessment Committee provides organization and structure to the assessment process and promotes the assessment of goals and outcomes as a means of continuous improvement.
+The Assessment Committee organizes and structures the assessment process.
+It promotes evaluating goals and outcomes as a means of continuous improvement.
 The members of the Assessment Committee include:

 Jade Erickstad, Director of Academic Affairs

-Lloyd Halvorson, Vice President of Academic and Student Affairs - Chair
+Lloyd Halvorson, Vice President of Academic Affairs - Chair

 The committee’s responsibilities are to: